mochoy/personal-site/src/assets/blog/remote_microsoft_internship/remote_microsoft_internship.md

 ## Microsoft-Organized

-Microsoft hosts tons of networking opportunies, some of which are more formal that require some sort of registration, others of which are more casual or pre-assigned.
+Microsoft hosts tons of networking opportunities, some of which are more formal that require some sort of registration, others of which are more casual or pre-assigned.
 Some of these may also be specific to the Devices org, I don't entirely remember.

 ### Coffee Chats